American Rescue Plan

 The American Rescue Plan goes beyond previous relief packages.
-It includes increases to the, extends Pandemic Unemployment benefits, and targets small-business relief for the restaurant industry that has been hit especially hard during the pandemic.
-In December 2020, hundreds of and leaders sent more than 1,100 letters to their local, state, and federal representatives to advocate for a comprehensive COVID-19 emergency relief package.
+It includes increases to the Supplemental Nutrition Assistance Program (SNAP), extends Pandemic Unemployment benefits, and targets small-business relief for the restaurant industry that has been hit especially hard during the pandemic.
+In December 2020, hundreds of food pantry and soup kitchen leaders sent more than 1,100 letters to their local, state, and federal representatives to advocate for a comprehensive COVID-19 emergency relief package.
 Many of the food assistance efforts in the American Rescue Plan reflect those leaders’ priorities.
 We commend our leaders in Washington for this critical step, and will work to ensure the benefits of this package go to those most in need.

 The relief bill will help countless New Yorkers struggling during this crisis by:

 - Extending Pandemic-EBT (roughly $125 in monthly benefits to purchase groceries for children) throughout the duration of the COVID-19 public health crisis, regardless of immigration status